Quick Facts

 Maarten Pronk is a researcher at Deltares and an external PhD candidate at the Delft University of Technology.
 He holds a MSc in Geomatics and a BSc in Architecture, both from the Delft University of Technology (NL).
 His research concerns elevation modelling, especially in lowlands prone to coastal flooding.
 He aims to combine his interests in remote sensing and software engineering for societal impact.
 He promotes open and reproducible research and is the author of several open-source software packages for handling geospatial data, written in the Julia programming language.
 His work often involves handling trillions of elevation measurements, requiring a careful selection and design of both spatial storage formats and processing algorithms.
 Currently he works on applying data from ICESat-2, a LiDAR satellite, on global elevation models.

-Milan Klöwer is a climate scientist at the Massachusetts Institute of Technology (MIT).
-He did his PhD at the University of Oxford, working on climate model development, low precision computing, data compression and information theory, predictability of weather and climate, and software engineering.
-During that time, he proposed the bitwise real information content as a way to distinguish between valuable information and noise in climate data, with the reference implementation BitInformation.jl.
-He currently develops SpeedyWeather.jl, a global atmospheric model designed to be a computational research playground to develop prototype ideas on computationally efficient climate models.
+Milan Klöwer is a Schmidt AI in Science Fellow at the University of Oxford.
+He did his postdoc at the Massachusetts Institute of Technology (MIT) working on climate model development.
+He has research interests in combining physics and machine learning for climate modelling, but also work on low precision computing, data compression and information theory, predictability of weather and climate, and software engineering.
+In addition, he occasionally works on climate impacts of aviation, and the impact of global warming on heat illnesses since his PhD from Oxfordl.
+He currently develops SpeedyWeather.jl, a global atmospheric model designed as a research playground to develop prototype ideas on machine-learned representations of climate processes and computationally efficient climate models.

 Nathanael is a 5th-year PhD Candidate at Harvard University studying Tropical climate using a range of observations, reanalysis and modelling tools.
 He has developed a few Julia packages, such as GeoRegions.jl and NASAPrecipitation.jl, to help with his work that requires retrieval and use of Earth Observational datasets.
 He also uses Julia to analyze model output from WRF and SAM.